 We are surprised by the lack of ambition in the drafted targets for new student housing.
 In the last 10 years, UBC has created more than 5000 new student housing beds.
 The drafted target of 3,300 new beds by 2034 is almost a 50% cut in the growth of student housing (with respect to net new beds, we understand the upgrades being made to 1,000 existing beds in residences like Place Vanier).
 This target does not adequately address the debilitating housing crisis students are experiencing on this campus, especially during a time when 57% of students are reporting financial hardship related to housing costs.
 This target is merely a 17% increase from last year and is indicative of an unbecoming level of ambition for our tremendously capable SHCS.
-The University should prioritize increasing the rate of student housing development, the waitlist numbers remain unchanged.
+The University should prioritize increasing the rate of student housing production over that of the previous decade.
+Despite leading the nation in student housing development, the waitlist numbers remain unchanged.
 This process is a real opportunity to grow housing faster and responsibly.
 Additionally, the AMS is in support of high-density constructions in communities such as Acadia, Wesbrook, and Stadium.